datamindedbe/conveyor-templates/README.md

 Resources provide templates on how to give IAM access for the jobs you are running on Conveyor.
 For now we focused on the two operators we are supporting.

+## Packages

+The packages templates help you to get started with using packages on Conveyor.
+The template contains sample code to send alerts from Airflow.

 ## Development

 If you want to contribute you should have a look at [the development documentation](./DEVELOPMENT.md).